yevheniiairapetian/portfolio/README.md

 The website is live [here](https://yevheniiairapetian.github.io/portfolio-website/)

 ## Clone and Preview:
+To clone the repo use the following command:
 ```console git clone git@github.com:yevheniiairapetian/portfolio-website.git```
 Or download directly by clicking on <> Code button > Download ZIP.
 Then open the index.html file to view the app in your browser.